LaboratoireMecaniqueLille/crappy/docs/source/tutorials/custom_modifier.rst

 timing, create a custom Block instead; the :doc:`../concepts/choosing_custom_object_type` guide explains the choice.

-See :class:`~crappy.modifier.Modifier` for the complete custom interface and :doc:`../crappy_docs/modifiers` for the built-in alternatives.
+See :class:`~crappy.modifier.meta_modifier.modifier.Modifier` for the complete custom interface and :doc:`../crappy_docs/modifiers` for the built-in alternatives.